Playdate Development with Neovim

 After working through the Playdate documentation for Lua and installing the SDK (software development kit), I wanted to add Playdate-specific settings to my LSP configuration.
 All possible settings can be found in the wiki of the Lua language server.

-I changed my settings to achieve three things:
+I changed my settings to achieve the following:

 - Add the SDK files as a library so that types are picked up by autocompletion